Glossary of Formal Languages and Compilation

 Empty string (ε)

-The string of zero length, containing no symbols.
-Noted ε (epsilon) or λ (lambda).
+The string of length zero, containing no symbols.
+Noted as ε (epsilon) or λ (lambda).

 → See B2